shukriadams/dockerJenkinsDocker/README.md

 ### Conditions

 - Docker.sock must be passed in to the container for this to work
+- You need to set permissions of the socket on the host with, the simplest way is with

+      chmod 666 /var/run/docker.sock

+  You can presumably also fix this by giving the jenkins user (1000) special access to the host socket
 - The container host's Docker must be same version as the container's - @ Jenkins 2.213, Docker version is 19.03.5 To install Docker at this version use

         wget https://download.docker.com/linux/ubuntu/dists/bionic/pool/stable/amd64/containerd.io_1.2.6-3_amd64.deb \